scrollmapper/bible_databases_deuterocanonical/sources/en/apocalypse-of-abraham/apocalypse-of-abraham.md

 **[8:7]** And it came to pass when I went out, that before I succeeded in getting out in front of the door of the court, there came a sound of a great thunder and burnt him and his house, and everything whatsoever in his house, down to the ground, forty cubits.

 **[9:1]** Then a voice came to me speaking twice: “Abraham, Abraham!”

 **[9:2]** And I said: “Here am I!”

-**[9:3]** And He said: “Behold, fear not, for I am before the worlds, and a mighty God who hath created the light of the world.
+**[9:3]** And He said: “Behold, it is I; fear not, for I am before the worlds, and a mighty God who hath created the light of the world.
 I am a shield over thee, and I am thy helper.

 **[9:4]** Go, take me a young heifer of three years old, and a she-goat of three years old, and a ram of three years old, and a turtledove and a pigeon, and bring me a pure sacrifice.